 The ground floor has three buildings for visitors:

-They all have living quarters attached, like in the old days.
+All have living quarters attached, like in the old days.
 If you enter them, please take your shoes off.
-And there is even a small shrine.
+A small shrine is next to them.

 My favorite is the merchant’s shop.
 I like its Maneki Neko!
 If you want to see more of these cats, please check out my article about Gotokuji.
 That is their home!
 Anyway, you will find them everywhere in Japan.